Athens is the capital of Greece and is the cradle of Mediterranean civilization of which many vestiges still remain.

 So let’s see what to do and see in Athens with children.

-Athens with kids: what to do and what to see
+Athens with children: what to do and what to see

 The Acropolis is the most visited site in Athens and was the first stop on our vacation.